Empowering journalists, Defending Press Freedom

 From Tehran to Berlin: Omid Rezaee on Covering Iran from Exile

 Exiled Iranian journalist Omid Rezaee documents reporting on the 2025 Israeli strikes on Iran from abroad.
-Facing Iran's harshest internet blackout, media censorship, and family intimidation, exiled journalists continued providing accurate information, exposing Iran's diplomatic isolation and demonstrating how exile journalism serves as vital resistance.
-This publication extends the "From Tehran to Berlin: Journalism, Exile, and Resistance" talk.
+Facing Iran's most severe internet blackout, media censorship, and family intimidation, exiled journalists continued to provide accurate information, exposing Iran's diplomatic isolation and demonstrating how exile journalism serves as a vital form of resistance.

 15 July 2025Read more